Dr. Rachel VanWierenCollege of Letters and Sciences

 Arts and Humanities

-Rachel VanWieren is a full-time Assistant Professor of Spanish at National University at the Los Angeles campus.
+Rachel VanWieren is a full-time Associate Professor of Spanish at National University at the Los Angeles campus.
+She is also the Academic Program Director for the BA program in Spanish.
 Previous to this position, she was an Assistant Professor at Morgan State University.
 She holds a PhD in Hispanic Languages and Literatures from UCLA, an MA in Literature from the Universidad de Chile, and a BA in Spanish from Hope College.

 Dr. VanWieren teaches a wide range of courses in the Spanish program at NU, from introductory Spanish classes to Latin American literary and culture courses.
 She enjoys working with students at all levels to improve their language and cultural competency skills.